John F. Barry Purchases 240,000 Shares of Prospect Capital Co. (NASDAQ:PSEC) Stock

 Prospect Capital Co.
-(NASDAQ:PSEC – Get Free Report) CEO John F. Barry purchased 240,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 13th.
-The stock was acquired at an average price of $4.20 per share, for a total transaction of $1,008,000.00.
-Following the completion of the purchase, the chief executive officer now directly owns 81,981,933 shares of the company’s stock, valued at $344,324,118.60.
-This represents a 0.29 % increase in their position.
-The purchase was disclosed in a filing with the SEC, which is accessible through this link.
+(NASDAQ:PSEC – Get Free Report) CEO John F. Barry acquired 240,000 shares of the firm’s stock in a transaction dated Monday, March 17th.
+The shares were acquired at an average price of $4.30 per share, with a total value of $1,032,000.00.
+Following the acquisition, the chief executive officer now owns 82,461,933 shares in the company, valued at approximately $354,586,311.90.
+The trade was a 0.29 % increase in their position.
+The purchase was disclosed in a legal filing with the SEC, which is available at this link.

 Prospect Capital Announces Dividend

-The company also recently disclosed a dividend, which will be paid on Thursday, March 20th.
-Investors of record on Thursday, February 27th will be given a dividend of $0.045 per share.
-The ex-dividend date of this dividend is Wednesday, February 26th.
+The company also recently announced a dividend, which was paid on Thursday, March 20th.
+Investors of record on Thursday, February 27th were paid a $0.045 dividend.
+The ex-dividend date of this dividend was Wednesday, February 26th.
 This represents a yield of 12.47%.
-Prospect Capital’s dividend payout ratio is -270.00%.
+Prospect Capital’s dividend payout ratio (DPR) is -270.00%.

-Separately, StockNews.com upgraded shares of Prospect Capital from a “sell” rating to a “hold” rating in a research report on Friday, December 6th.
+Separately, StockNews.com upgraded Prospect Capital from a “sell” rating to a “hold” rating in a research note on Friday, December 6th.

 Prospect Capital Corporation is a business development company.
 It specializes in middle market, mature, mezzanine finance, later stage, emerging growth, leveraged buyouts, refinancing, acquisitions, recapitalizations, turnaround, growth capital, development, capital expenditures and subordinated debt tranches of collateralized loan obligations, cash flow term loans, market place lending and bridge transactions.